natesobol/Nate_Dumps_Games/README.md

 ## Running the app
 1. Install the .NET 8 SDK locally.
-2. Restore and build from the repository root:
+2. Restore and build from the repository root.
+The server project now references the client, so a server build or publish will bundle the Blazor assets automatically:
    ```bash
    dotnet build TriviaWhip.Server/TriviaWhip.Server.csproj
    dotnet build TriviaWhip.Client/TriviaWhip.Client.csproj